mcspr/espurna-nightly-builder/README.md

 When 'prepare.yml' is successful or user triggers the workflow manually:
 - 'nightly' branch is fetched with fetch depth 2, and HEAD and HEAD~1 'commit.txt' contents are saved.
-- Target repository is fetched using the HEAD commit and the [generate\_release\_sh.py](https://github.com/xoseperez/espurna/blob/dev/code/scripts/generate_release_sh.py) script is called (which is also used to build the official releases)
+- Target repository is fetched using the HEAD commit and the [generate\_release\_sh.py](https://github.com/xoseperez/espurna/blob/dev/code/scripts/generate_release_sh.py) script is called (which is also used to build the `master` branch release)
 - New pre-release is created with a tag YYYYMMDD, based on the latest modification date of the 'commit.txt'.
 Body should contain the HEAD~1...HEAD comparison URL.
 - All of .bin files are uploaded as assets of the pre-release.